elainebroche-dev/ms3-event-scheduler/README.md

 ### Code
 - Code on how to clear the screen came from information on this website : [Clear Screen](https://www.geeksforgeeks.org/clear-screen-python/)
 - Code to clear screen using an ASCII escape sequence came from this website: [Clear ASCII Escape](https://stackoverflow.com/questions/2084508/clear-terminal-in-python/2084521)
-- Code on extracting 2 digt months and days from a date came from information on this website : [2 digit month and day](https://stackoverflow.com/questions/15509345/extracting-double-digit-months-and-days-from-a-python-date)
+- Code on extracting 2 digit months and days from a date came from information on this website : [2 digit month and day](https://stackoverflow.com/questions/15509345/extracting-double-digit-months-and-days-from-a-python-date)
 - Code to format dates was based on information from this website : [Date Formatting](https://www.cyberciti.biz/faq/howto-get-current-date-time-in-python/)
 - Additional information on date manipulation came from this website : [Date handling](https://docs.python.org/3/library/datetime.html)
 - Information on using the gspread API came from this website : [gspread API](https://docs.gspread.org/en/latest/user-guide.html#getting-all-values-from-a-worksheet-as-a-list-of-lists)